Elma Global - second passport and second cititzenship

 3. If you are citizen of the former USSR country it is practically impossible to obtain permission for work (work permit or work authorization) in Germany, France or Spain.
 Your application will be declined in 90 % for various reasons.
 On the other hand, citizens of Bulgaria, Romania and other EU-countries even do not need to ask for such a work permit.
 They can simply relocate to another EU-country and take any suitable job.
 If you are a holder of American or Canadian passport it will be easier to obtain work authorization in EU.
 And surely it will be very easy to get work permit in any country of the British Commonwealth of Nations.

 4. Reluctance to serve a service in the army for a fixed period in a home country or unwillingness your children will serve in it.
 This reason is typical for citizens who live in countries that are considered militaristic.
-When there is a real risk that you kid is mobilized and go to war, you will think twice about obtaining for him a second passport of some small and peaceful country (Saint-Kitts & Nevis or Commonwealth of Dominica).
+When there is a real risk that your kid is mobilized and go to war, you will think about obtaining for him a second passport of some small and peaceful country (Antigua & Barbuda, Saint-Kitts & Nevis or Commonwealth of Dominica).

 5. Second passport gives its holder the ability to permanently change a country of residence any time he wants and without any cumbersome paperwork that is always associated with visas, temporary residence permits, and even permanent residence permits.
 Only second citizenship is the full immigration status while even permanent residence can be revoked under various circumstances.